tremby/discord-tagbot/README.md

   If no new tag is posted when the time runs out, an announcement is made, and the current match is deleted, meaning those users lose their score.
-  Those users are then excluded from the current round, and we await a new match from somebody else.
+  Those users are then disqualified from the current round, and we await a new match from somebody else.

 - **`/tag-set-chat-channel`:** associate another channel as the chat channel for this tag game.